tlikonen/gpg-utilities/README.md

     $ make

-To install the files in the default locations run this command (as root):
+To install the files in the default locations run this command:

-    # make install
+    $ make install

 `make` command will also save some configuration variables to `config.mk` file.
 The default installation target is `~/bin` for